-Introduction to business and an overview of the role of the College of Business and the University of Illinois in providing opportunities for undergraduates to prepare to become business leaders.
-Introduction to the College of Business Honors Program, a leadership program for approximately 40 incoming freshmen in the College of Business.
-Students will begin to work as a team to use leadership in service to all undergraduates in the College of Business.
-Approved for both letter and S/U grading.
-Prerequisite: Membership in freshman class of College of Business Honors Program.
+Introduction to business and an overview of the role of the Gies College of Business and the University of Illinois in providing opportunities for undergraduates to prepare to become business leaders.
+Introduction to the Gies Scholar Program, a leadership program for approximately 40 incoming first-year students in Gies College of Business.
+Students will begin to work as a team to use leadership in service to all undergraduates in Gies College of Business.
+Credit is not given towards graduation for both BUS 115 and BUS 120.
+Prerequisite: First-year student in the Gies Scholar Program.

 Approved for both letter and S/U grading.
 May be repeated.

 Introduces College of Business sophomores to the primary functional areas of business and how each functional area relates to comprise a business system.
 Students will engage in a dynamic simulation to develop an understanding of the interdependencies between the functional areas.
 The course will also highlight and continue to develop the teamwork and leadership skills required of successful managers.
 Prerequisite: Sophomore standing; BUS 101.

 Required for all Gies Scholar sophomores.
 The course structure is divided into four focused learning modules: Negotiations, Intercultural Communications, Disruption, and Project Management.
 Prerequisite: Second-year student in the Gies Scholar Program.

 Accommodates students who must be registered for a course at the University while completing an internship, either because the internship is unpaid and the company requires registration, or because of visa requirements.
 Only internships in the College of Business will be considered.
 Approved for S/U grading only.